 The rules of The Nasdaq Stock Market LLC ("Nasdaq") require that a majority of our Board be independent.
 An "independent director" is defined generally as a person who, in the opinion of the company's board of directors, has no material relationship with the listed company (either directly or as a partner, stockholder or officer of an organization that has a relationship with the company).
-Our Board has determined that Dr. Mallett and Dr. Galea and Messrs.
-Allred, Chadwick, Goulet, Layton, Mnuchin and Sagansky are "independent directors" as defined in the rules of Nasdag and applicable U.S. Securities and Exchange Commission ("SEC") rules.
+Our Board has determined that Drs.
+Mallett and Galea, Messrs.
+Allred, Chadwick, Goulet, Mnuchin, Ronanki and Sagansky and Ms. Torraco are "independent directors" as defined in the rules of Nasdaq and applicable U.S. Securities and Exchange Commission ("SEC") rules.
 In determining the independence of directors, our Board evaluated certain transactions and historical relationships between Sharecare and the directors (or entities with which they are affiliated), including certain lending arrangements, consulting arrangements and arm's length transactions between Sharecare and entities affiliated with certain of our directors.
-Two of our directors, Mr. Arnold and Mr. Ronanki are not "independent directors" as defined in the rules of Nasdag and applicable SEC rules.
-Mr. Arnold serves as our Chief Executive Officer and Chairman of the Board and is not independent due to his role as Chief Executive Officer of the Company.
-The Board has also determined that Mr. Ronanki has a material relationship with the Company and should not be considered independent due to his employment by one of the Company's key strategic partners.
-As of April 2023, Mr. Ronanki is no longer employed by such key strategic partner.
+With respect to Mr. Chadwick, the Board considered his position with Claritas Capital, a significant stockholder of the Company, and its proposal to acquire the Company, and determined such relationship would not interfere with his ability to exercise independent judgment in carrying out his responsibilities as a director.
+Two of our directors, Mr. Arnold and Mr. Layton, are not "independent directors" as defined in the rules of Nasdaq and applicable SEC rules.
+Mr. Arnold served as our Chief Executive Officer until December 2023 and currently serves as Executive Chairman and is not independent due to such roles.
+Mr. Layton serves as our Chief Executive Officer and is not independent due to such role.
 There are no family relationships among any of our directors or executive officers and none of our directors is party to any legal proceedings required to be disclosed under Item 103 of Regulation S-K. Please see "Other Sharecare Related Party Transactions" for further information.